Owuorgpo/In-vivo-CGI/README.md

 # In-vivo-CGI
-Analysis of in vivo chemical-genetic interactions from NGS data
+Scripts for the analysis of NGS data in in vivo chemical-genetic interactions publication.